Hidden Treasures

 The Psalm concludes with the encouraging truth that God is with us in these times of stress.
 So don’t be upset and troubled over the world situation.
 In Psalm 46:10-11 God reminds us that He is in control and that He is going to be exalted.
 May He be exalted right now in our lives as Christians.

-October 3, 2008 Posted by hiddentreasures | Today | | No Comments Yet
+October 3, 2008 Posted by | Today | Comments Off on In These Crucial Days

 Thank God It’s Friday?